yarkhinephyo/15-445-database-systems-notes/17 - Timestamp control.md

 **Problems with T/O protocol**

-High overhead for updating timestamps, every read requires a transaction to write to the database.
-Long running transactions can get starved as they are more likely to read something from a newer transaction.
+- High overhead for updating timestamps, every read requires a transaction to write to the database.
+- Long running transactions can get starved as they are more likely to read something from a newer transaction.
+- Timestamp allocation can be a bottleneck with high concurrency.

-**Optimistic concurrency control**: Private workspace for each transaction.
+**Optimistic concurrency control (OCC) protocol**: Private workspace for each transaction.

 Objects read are copied into workspace and modifications are applied to workspace.
-When a transaction commits, the DBMS compares workspace write set to see whether it conflicts with other transactions.
+When a transaction commits, the DBMS compares its workspace to see whether it conflicts with other transactions.

 1. <u>Read phase</u> - Track read/write sets of transactions in private workspace.
 2. <u>Validation phase</u> - Timestamp is assigned during this phase.
-Check whether there is conflict.
+Check whether there are RW and WW conflicts with other transactions.
+If there are conflicts, ensure that all conflicts go one way.
 3. <u>Write phase</u> - If validation succeeds, write set is applied to the global database.

 <u>Backward validation</u>